These Fish Tacos are made with cod that's lightly breaded and pan fried until crispy. They're topped with a cabbage cilantro lime slaw!

 Instructions

-- To make the coating, combine 1 cup gluten free flour blend (or AP flour if not gluten free), 2 tsp. cumin, 2 tsp. chili powder, 1 tsp. garlic powder, 1 tsp. onion powder , and ½ tsp. each of kosher salt and pepper in a small bowl.
+- To make the coating, combine 1 cup of gluten free flour blend into a bowl or shallow dish (or AP flour if not gluten free ), 2 tsp. ground cumin, 2 tsp. chili powder, 1 tsp. each of garlic powder and onion powder, ½ tsp. of kosher salt and ¼ tsp. pepper in a small bowl.
 Stir until completely combined.

 For The Cilantro Lime Slaw: